This category will contain all of the primary information on DGs, incl. faqs & recipients

 Pam Dahlgren Educating Africa's Children

-Health: For projects providing medical treatment, diagnostic services, preventive care or medical counseling.
-This can include but not limited to cancer, HIV/AIDS, other diseases, the critically ill, the disabled, the aged, medical transport, special needs and maternal health for mothers and children.
+For projects providing medical treatment, diagnostic services, preventive care or medical counseling.
+This can include but is not limited to cancer, HIV/AIDS, other diseases, the critically ill, the disabled, the aged, medical transport, special needs and maternal health for mothers and children.

 The Coughlan Family Foundation’s Support in Sickness and Health